-We apply optical techniques to examine the non-equilibrium magnetization and temperature dynamics in thin metallic films in different experimental conditions and compare the results to model predictions and computer simulations.
+Intense laser pulses can fragment the magnetization of a material.
+In contrast to the precession of an intact magnetization that can be described with classical equations of motion, the quantum time-evolution of a fragmented magnetization requires a different approach.
+We apply optical techniques to examine the non-equilibrium dynamics for thin magnetic films in different experimental conditions and compare the results to model predictions and computer simulations.
 Films are deposited and characterized with instruments from the large suite of tools at the University of Louisville Micro and Nano Technology Center.

 Back-reflection echo of the strain wave in a thin nickel film (1 ps=10^-12 s).